-Forget using SSH when you have tens, hundreds, or even thousands of servers, virtual machines, and containers generating logs.
-Filebeat helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files.
+Whether you’re collecting from security devices, cloud, containers, hosts, or OT, Filebeat helps you keep the simple things simple by offering a lightweight way to forward and centralize logs and files.

-Filebeat comes with internal modules (Apache, Cisco ASA, Microsoft Azure, NGINX, MySQL, and more) that simplify the collection, parsing, and visualization of common log formats down to a single command.
+Filebeat ships with modules for observability and security data sources that simplify the collection, parsing, and visualization of common log formats down to a single command.
 They achieve this by combining automatic default paths based on your operating system, with Elasticsearch Ingest Node pipeline definitions, and with Kibana dashboards.
 Plus, a few Filebeat modules ship with preconfigured machine learning jobs.

 Containerizing everything or running in a cloud environment?
 Container monitoring and cloud monitoring with the Elastic Stack is simple.
 Deploy Filebeat in a Kubernetes, Docker, or cloud deployment and get all of the log streams — complete with their pod, container, node, VM, host, and other metadata for automatic correlation.
 Plus, Beats Autodiscover features detect new containers and adaptively monitor them with the appropriate Filebeat modules.

 Filebeat uses a backpressure-sensitive protocol when sending data to Logstash or Elasticsearch to account for higher volumes of data.
 If Logstash is busy crunching data, it lets Filebeat know to slow down its read.
 Once the congestion is resolved, Filebeat will build back up to its original pace and keep on shippin'.